mineral-ui/mineral-ui/README.md

 ## Contributing

-We welcome all contributors who abide by our [Code of Conduct](https://github.com/mineral-ui/mineral-ui/blob/master/CODE_OF_CONDUCT.md).
-Please see the [Contributors Guide](https://github.com/mineral-ui/mineral-ui/blob/master/CONTRIBUTING.md) for more details on submitting a PR, setting up a local dev environment, running tests, etc...
+We welcome all contributors who abide by our [Code of Conduct](./CODE_OF_CONDUCT.md).
+Please see the [Contributors Guide](./CONTRIBUTING.md) and [Developer Docs](./docs/README.md) for more details on submitting a PR, setting up a local dev environment, running tests, etc...

 ### How You Can Help